Aloe africana, Aloe barbadensis, Aloe ferox, Aloe perryi, Aloe spicata, Aloe vera.

 There may be benefits that have not yet been proven through research.

 People claim that aloe soothes stomach irritation.
-It may also help to heal stomach problems and ulcers and ease menstrual problems.
+It may also help to heal stomach problems and ulcers, reduce acid reflux, and ease menstrual problems.
 It may also prevent immune suppression in the skin due to ultraviolet light.

 Aloe vera is sometimes helpful in treating calluses and corns, varicose veins, infections, and arthritis.
 Aloe may also help treat skin cancer.
 Essence of the aloe vera flower may also aid in relieving mental and emotional burnout.
 This may be useful for women who have hot flashes.